KristianHolme/DRiL.jl/README.md

 - SAC (Soft Actor-Critic)

 ## Core Components
-The DRiL.jl package is built around the following core components: **Environments**, **Policies**, **Agents**, and **Algorithms**.
+The DRiL.jl package is built around the following core components: **Environments**, **Models**, **Agents**, and **Algorithms**.
-The environment is the system we are interested in controlling, the policy is the neural network(s) that we use to control it, the agent manages the training of the policy, and the algorithm influences the many aspects of the training process, most notably the loss function.
+The environment is the system we are interested in controlling, the model is the (actor–critic) neural network(s) used for control, the agent manages training, and the algorithm specifies the training procedure and loss.

 ## Installation